Skip to main content

 Student Transcripts & Attendance Record

-Your high school will provide these documents to UW-Green Bay.
-Connect with your school counselor to see how your school handles this step.
+Your school district will provide these documents to UW-Green Bay.

 Upon admission to the program, families must complete the district's cost agreement form.